rubocop/rails-style-guide/README.md

         end
       end

-      # ...
     end
     ```

 * Make heavy use of `describe` and `context`
 * Name the `describe` blocks as follows:
-  * use “description” for non-methods
+  * use "description" for non-methods
-  * use pound “#method” for instance methods
+  * use pound "#method" for instance methods
-  * use dot “.method” for class methods
+  * use dot ".method" for class methods

     ```Ruby
     class Article